 Combine Organic + Paid Efforts

-So share a new product organically first.
-Then boost the winning post.
-It saves you testing time.
-Plus, your ad feels familiar to fans.
+Organic posts build your brand voice while paid ads boost reach.
+Share a new product organically first, then boost the winning post - it saves testing time, and your ad feels familiar to fans.

 Use Analytics to Refine Your Audience